Quantum wave in helium dimer filmed for the first time

-Category: Environment Hits: 0For the first time, an international team of scientists has succeeded in filming quantum physical effects on a helium dimer as it breaks apart.
+Category: Environment Hits: 2For the first time, an international team of scientists has succeeded in filming quantum physical effects on a helium dimer as it breaks apart.
 The film shows the superposition of matter waves from two simultaneous events that occur with different probability: The survival and the disintegration of the helium dimer.
 This method might in future make it possible to track experimentally the formation and decay of quantum Efimov systems.

 Read more https://www.sciencedaily.com/releases/2020/12/201223125734.htm